thomaswilliamsastro/mcfine/docs/tutorial_fitting_a_spectrum.rst

     config = 'config'

-If you need inspiration, the default .toml files are given in the code directory (mcfine/toml).
+If you need inspiration, you can print out all parameters and their default parameters (see :doc:`advanced topics <advanced_topics>`).